 In contrast, the annual premium has to be paid every year (and not at maturity).
 Hence, the adjustment of annual premium with the announced bonus is not the correct approach.

-Moreover, the bonus of Rs 40,000 does not return any return till maturity.
+Moreover, the bonus of Rs 40,000 does not earn any return until maturity.